ChrisCottier/vinify/README.md

 ### Store Finding Feature

-On each wine page, the user may press the "Find It!" button to return a list of stores and distrubutors they can purchase this wine from.
+On each wine page, the user may press the "Find It!" button to return a list of stores and distributors they can purchase this wine from.
 The lack of a public API for this led to the approach of using a wine industry search engine to find if each wine was available anywhere in the USA.
 Using the BeautifulSoup python package, HTML data was parsed and harvested to create a reliable API for finding wine stores.